system-zero/system-zero/data/docs/i.md

 # explicitly.

 # The C-string interface offers some ways to create and manage C-strings.
 Those share
-# many rules with C, and dangers too!
+# many rules with C, and the same dangers too!

 # Functions can be defined in arbitrary nested level, in fact a whole unit can be a
 # function